Want to factory reset your Windows 7 computer, but don’t know how? Don’t worry. After reading this article, you’ll know exactly what to do it.

 6) Press the F10 key on your keyboard and follow the on-screen instructions to reinstall your Windows 7 computer.

-Hopefully, one of the methods above helped.
+Hopefully, this article helped.
 Please feel free to leave a comment below if you have any suggestions and questions.